Recap of Supernatural Season 2, Episode 9:

-Sam and Dean follow-up on one of Sam's visions of Dean killing a young unarmed man.
-They discover that a small town, Rivergrove, Oregon, is being torn apart by Croatoan, a demonic virus that turns people into homicidal maniacs
+Sam and Dean follow up on one of Sam's visions: Dean killing a young unarmed man.
+They discover that Rivergrove, Oregon is being torn apart by Croatoan, a demonic virus that turns people into homicidal maniacs

 .
 The brothers attempt to defend themselves and the last of the survivors, but just as it appears that Sam has been infected, all the victims suddenly disappear.
 A blood test reveals that Sam isn't infected and they leave town.
-In the tag, one of the survivors is revealed to be a demon: he contacts his master using the Goblet of Blood note
+In the tag, Duane is revealed to be a demon: he contacts his master using the Goblet of Bloodnote

 and reports that Sam is immune to the virus.
-Dean reveals to Sam that he has been burdened by something their father told him just before he died concerning Sam, but does not say anymore about what it is.
+Dean reveals to Sam that he has been burdened by something their father told him just before he died, something concerning Sam, but does not say any more about what it is.

 For this episode = 4 humans are witnessed to die; the fate of the remaining townspeople is uncertain.

 For the series so far = At least 165 humans; 11 ghosts; 5 vampires; 1 demon; 1 god; 1 rakshasa; 1 rawhead; 1 shapeshifter; 1 shtriga; 1 wendigo; 1 zombie.